buytenh/dvpn/README.md

 - `./rtmon [-c <config.ini>]` - takes a routing table centric view
 - `./hostmon [-c <config.ini>]` - takes the point of view of a dns server wanting to provise resolving service for the overlay network

-As mentioned above these tools also look for default configuration in `/etc/dvpn.ini` as dvpn itself without flag specified.